neondatabase/website/content/docs/get-started-with-neon/query-with-neon-sql-editor.md

 - `\dt` — List all tables in the current database.
 - `\d [table_name]` — Describe a table's structure.
 - `\l` — List all databases.
+- `\?` - A cheat sheet of available meta-commands
+- `\h [NAME]` - Get help for any Postgres command.
+For example, try `\h SELECT`.

 For more information about meta-commands, see [PostgreSQL Meta-Commands](https://www.postgresql.org/docs/current/app-psql.html#APP-PSQL-META-COMMANDS).
-Note that not all meta-commands are supported in the SQL Editor
+Note that not all meta-commands are supported in the SQL Editor.

 ### How to Use Meta-Commands